flagbear/togglee-web/docs/quick-start.md

 ---
 # Quick Start

-For using Togglee, you will need:
+For using flagbear, you will need:

 * A toggle file hosted in an accessible server through HTTP/HTTPS (ex. gist).
 * An application using one of the supported languages libraries (ex. js).